 Polyethylene is vinyl polymer, made from the monomer ethylene.
 Here's a model of the ethylene monomer.
 It looks like some sort of art nouveau teddy bear if you ask me.

 Branched polyethylene is often made by free radical vinyl polymerization.
 Linear polyethylene is made by a more complicated procedure called Ziegler-Natta polymerization.
 UHMWPE is made using metallocene catalysis polymerization.

 But Ziegler-Natta polymerization can be used to make LDPE, too.
-By copolymerizing ethylene monomer with a alkyl-branched comonomer such as one gets a copolymer which has short hydrocarbon branches.
+By copolymerizing ethylene monomer with a alkyl-branched comonomer one gets a copolymer which has short hydrocarbon branches.
 Copolymers like this are called linear low-density polyethylene, or LLDPE.
 BP produces LLDPE using a comonomer with the catchy name 4-methyl-1-pentene, and sells it under the trade name Innovex¨.
 LLDPE is often used to make things like plastic films.